Key Clauses to Include in Your California Lease Agreement

 With this clause, you can take proper action when your tenant invites more people to live on your property.
 You will have the grounds for an eviction in case of any illegal subletting activities.

-Covering the rent in your lease agreement is much more than putting down the amount.
+Covering the rent in your California lease agreement is much more than putting down the amount.
 There are many details to consider, including the following:

 - How should your tenants pay the rent?
 For example, by mail or delivered to your working place.
 The latter should include the hours when they can pay the rent at this particular address.